ebruchez/ebruchez.github.io/_posts/2023-07-25-televideo-912-terminal-2.md

 ![The caps back in place, including the new one](/assets/posts/televideo-912/2x/IMG_3866.jpg){:standalone}

+I then replaced the power supply board in the machine.

+## Next steps

+There are a few more steps to go through to consider the project complete, including:

+- consider replacing some IC sockets
+- cleaning the keyboard

 ## See also

 [//]: # (- [The TeleVideo TVI-912 terminal - Part 3]&#40;../televideo-912-terminal-3/&#41;)